Two Supplements That Sound Alike but Work Very Differently

 What Is Methylene Blue?

 When complexes I or III in the chain are damaged or inefficient, methylene blue can shuttle electrons directly to complex IV (cytochrome c oxidase), restoring ATP production.
-This bypass process has been well characterized in research published in Biochemical Pharmacology (PubMed: 28431949).
-Also, methylene blue functions as a self-renewing antioxidant through its ability to cycle between oxidised and reduced states, neutralising reactive oxygen species at the mitochondrial level.
+This bypass process has been well characterised in research published in Biochemical Pharmacology (PubMed: 28431949).
+Methylene blue also functions as a self-renewing antioxidant through its ability to cycle between oxidised and reduced states, neutralising reactive oxygen species at the mitochondrial level.

 Process of Action: Methylation vs Mitochondria